 After the German tank divisions rolled through Europe in 1939 and 1940, the Army created the U.S. Armored Forces on July 10, 1940.
 Included in the force were the National Guard General Headquarters tank battalions.
 The GHQ battalions were still considered infantry and created a “buffer” between the armor forces and infantry to protect the regular army tank battalions from being used by the infantry when they wanted tanks.
 If the infantry wanted tanks, the GHQ tank battalions were available to them.
 The army believed this would allow the Armor Force to develop into a real fighting force.
 To do this the Minnesota National Guard was informed on September 1, 1940, that the tank company was being called to federal service for one year as A Company, 194th Tank Battalion.

-The company’s two tanks, six trucks, reconnaissance car, tents, and tent stoves were sent to Ft.
-Lewis on a freight train on February 18.
-Just before midnight on February 19, the soldiers arrived at the Northern Pacific Railway Station led by the Brainerd Ladies Drum and Bugle Corps.
+The company's two tanks, six trucks, reconnaissance car, tents, and tent stoves were sent to Ft.
+Lewis on a freight train on February 18th.
+Just before midnight on February 19th, the soldiers arrived at the Northern Pacific Railway Station led by the Brainerd Ladies Drum and Bugle Corps.
 Although it was 20 degrees below zero, the platform was jammed with families and friends wishing them well on their trip to Fort Lewis, Washington.
 It was said that many teary-eyed mothers and soldiers could be seen in the crowd.
 The train was scheduled to leave at 12:19, but it was 15 minutes late and left at about 12:35.
 After it arrived the men got on and attempted to find their sleeping berths.
 The company had three sleeping cars, one kitchen baggage car, and a baggage car assigned to it.
 One man was too tall for his berth, so he spent the night sleeping in a chair.
-Another man couldn’t be found because he got tired of trying to find his berth and went to sleep in an empty one.
+Another man couldn't be found because he got tired of trying to find his berth and went to sleep in an empty one.

 At 6:45 the next morning, the soldiers were awakened and had to attempt to get dressed in their berths.
-Their first breakfast on the train was oatmeal, bacon, bread, oranges, and coffee served to them in tubs that ran down the center of three train cars and had been cooked in the baggage car’s kitchen.
+Their first breakfast on the train was oatmeal, bacon, bread, oranges, and coffee, served to them in tubs that ran down the center of three train cars and had been cooked in the baggage car's kitchen.
 They were served it in their mess kits and ate it in their mess kits on their laps as the train swayed side to side.
 One soldier, Pvt.
 Robert Swanson, lost his meal when the train suddenly jerked and his mess kit went flying off his lap onto the floor.

 At Staples, Minnesota, the train cars were transferred to the Alaskan and the company had a six-hour delay because of a train wreck 25 miles outside of Fargo, North Dakota.
 The train was rerouted to Fergus Falls, Minnesota, and from there was routed to Fargo.
-The train made a stop at Moorhead, Minnesota, and two of the companies’ sergeants – who had orders to buy an ax – got off the train.
+The train made a stop at Moorhead, Minnesota, and two of the company's sergeants - who had orders to buy an ax - got off the train.
 Both men believed they had stopped at Fargo where the train had a ten-minute stop.
 As they got to the station, they saw the train pulling away.
 A truck driver drove them the short distance to Fargo, where they rejoined the company.
-The train reached Mandan, North Dakota, at 5:15 that evening and had a 15-minute stop.
+The train reached Mandan, North Dakota, at 5:15 that evening and had a 15 minute stop.
 To stretch their legs, the men got off the train to look around.
-It was there that PFCs Kenneth and Ernest Gorden received a telegram that their father had died and were allowed to board another train to return to Brainerd.
+It was there that PFCs Kenneth and Ernest Gorden received a telegram that their father had died and they were allowed to board another train to return to Brainerd.
 They rejoined the company after the funeral.

 The next morning the train arrived at Livingston, Montana, and had a 15-minute stop.
 Again the soldiers left the train to see what they could see.
 It was there the train had to be held because Pvt.
 Arthur Thomas and Pvt.
 Raymond Fox had roamed too far from the depot – while looking for a present for someone – and did not get back to the station on time.
 Cpl.
 Kenneth Porwoll was caught by the men with KP and ended up on the crew cleaning up after the meal.

 At 12:30 P.M. on February 22nd, the train arrived in Tacoma, Washington.
 From the station, they were taken by truck to Ft.
 Lewis.
 As they entered the base, they passed barrack after barrack and kept going.
 Many of the men wondered where they were being taken.
-When the trucks stopped, they found themselves in front of an area known as Area 12 with 200 brand-new barracks that were built among the fir trees.
+When the trucks stopped, they found themselves in front of an area known as Area 12 with 200 brand-new barracks built among the fir trees.
 It was referred to as being scenic since they had a view of Mount Rainier to the east 70 miles away.
 The barracks were located at the south end of Gray Army Air Field.
 Their twelve two-story wooden barracks and recreational and supply houses were on both sides of the road and covered an area of four city blocks.

 The barracks were long and low and could sleep, 65 men.
 The buildings had forced air heating, but two soldiers in each one had to take turns at night to feed the coal furnaces.
 The barracks had electricity and adequate showers and washrooms for the men.
 There was a battalion mess hall that allowed 250 men to be fed at one time.
 Located across the street from the barracks was a branch of the post exchange.

 Their first lunch at the base was waiting for them and had been prepared by C Company, who had arrived at the fort ahead of them.
-They had to wait to eat for about an hour because their mess kits had not arrived at the fort from the train depot.
+They had to wait to eat for about an hour because their mess kits had not arrived from the train depot.
 After they ate, they got to work fixing their cots in their barracks.
 Each man was issued two sheets, a mattress, a comforter, and a pillow and pillow cover.

 Sunday morning the men got up and many went to church.
 The church was described as very beautiful for an army base.
 Catholic services were at 9:00 followed by Protestant services at 10:45.
 After church, the men spent much of their day working in their barracks.
 One of the major jobs was cleaning stickers off the window panes.